Director Roland Emmerich

 Most ’90s moment Impossibly beautiful Leonardo DiCaprio peering through the fish tank.

 Best line ‘I never saw true beauty ’til this night.’

 It was a match made in ’90s indie heaven.
 Claire Danes was the girl in Doc Martens from ‘My So-Called Life’.
 Leonardo DiCaprio was the kid from ‘What’s Eating Gilbert Grape’ (this was pre Leomania, pre-Pussy Posse and pre-‘Titanic’).
 The pair were perfect for Baz Luhrmann’s retelling of ‘Romeo and Juliet’ for the MTV generation – with added guns, hip hop and fast editing.
 Still, ‘Romeo + Juliet’ never loses sight of the heart of Shakespeare’s tale – and it’s impossible to watch the death scene without tissues.
-Cath Clarke
+CC

 Director Kathryn Bigelow

 Most ’90s moment Keanu and Swayze’s wrestle in the surf, a moment of sweetly innocent homoerotic macho-bondo glory.